marknelsonengineer/empire/LOGGING.md

 I've built a lot of loggers over the years.
 I never like building them, but they are fundamental to a project and I try to learn from each iteration.

-Mostly for the sake of performance, I think Empire needs a custom logger.
+For the sake of performance, I think Empire needs a custom logger.

 ### Extensibility:  Should the logger hold parameterized fields?
 #### Discussion